Malpp/DiscordGifSplitter/README.md

 ## FAQ

 #### Q: I get the `FFmpeg not found.
-Please make sure FFmpeg is in PATH.` message when I create
+Please make sure FFmpeg is in PATH.` message when creating my images
-A: You must have FFMpeg installed on your computer for this program to work.
+A: You must have FFmpeg installed on your computer for this program to work.
 To install it correctly, here is a guide: https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg

+##### If the download link is not working, download it from [here](https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-20180502-e07b191-win64-static.zip)

 To be sure you have it installed on your system, open a `CMD` window and type `ffmpeg -version` to validate it is working.